 Doses should be given every 6-8 hours (or with a minimum of 6 hours in between each dose if required).
-It is important not to exceed the stated dose and make sure that the product is thoroughly chewed before swallowing.
-Though Nurofen Soft Chews can be taken without water, your child should still take plenty of fluids to help manage their pain or fever.
+It is important not to exceed the stated dose and make sure that the product is chewed before swallowing.
+Though Nurofen Soft Chews can be taken without water, your child should still take plenty of fluids to help manage their symptoms.

 Recognising pain in children

 It’s inevitable that your child will experience some pain now and then – whether it’s from illness, minor accidents, or normal growing up events like teething.

 Very young children can’t tell you when they’re in pain.
 Some signs to look for include: